As we get older, many of us worry about how we will cope with the cost of care for ourselves or our loved ones should we need it.

 With people living longer and demands on social care rising, care funding has been a hot topic in recent years.
 Successive governments have examined the issue to develop plans for how the cost of care can be met.

-The Conservatives proposed a big change to the way social care is funded, in short a person’s contribution to the costs of care – whether residential or domiciliary – will be determined by a single threshold of £100,000, which includes the value of their home.
+The Conservatives proposed a big change to the way social care is funded, in short a person’s contribution to the costs of care – whether residential or domiciliary – would be determined by a single threshold of £100,000, which includes the value of their home.
 Once their net assets fall below that level, their care would be paid for by the state.
 The details of these proposals have, however, yet to be confirmed.

 This moves away from the original plan, first proposed in an independent report in 2010, which introduced a lifetime cap on care home costs, and a significant change to the means test.
 Both of these changes were supposed to be introduced in April 2016, but the government then pushed them back to April 2020.